 If you do not have legal representation, the insurance company knows that they have the upper hand due to their knowledge, experience, and resources.
 They will use your unfamiliarity with the claim process to ensure that you receive the lowest settlement possible.
 While hiring legal representation may sound expensive, an attorney’s skill and advocacy on your behalf could ensure that you receive optimal compensation.

-Data shows that individuals who hire lawyers get about 350% more than those who settle on their own!
+Data shows that individuals who hire lawyers get about 350% more than those who settle a case without an attorney on their own!

 An attorney can deal with subrogation claims.